 The location of Yamatai has long been the subject of intense historical controversy: at one time controlled by male rulers, Yamatai was described as situated in either northern Kyūshū or the Yamato (Nara) region.
 According to the Gishi Wajinden (魏志倭人伝), the section in the Wei Zhi dedicated to Japan, or the "Land of Wa" (倭), warfare erupted among the various countries inhabited by the Wa people around 170-180 CE.
-Himiko, a young female, described as still in her teens, emerged victorious and was installed as sovereign by the chieftains of the most powerful tribes.
+Himiko, a young female, described as still in her teens, emerged victoriously and was installed as sovereign by the chieftains of the most powerful tribes.

-As Himiko was kept completely secluded, it can be assumed that someone else had to take care of actual affairs of state.
+As Himiko was kept entirely secluded, it can be assumed that someone else had to take care of actual affairs of state.
 The Wei Zhi recounts that her younger brother assisted her in ruling the country, and may have been a second - secular - ruler who showed himself to the populace and looked after the concrete details of politics.
 This dual exercise of authority suggests that Himiko may have reigned during a period of transition from a rule based on religion to one founded on more "worldly" principles.

 At the time of Himiko's reign, the northern half of the Korean peninsula was under the strong influence of the Chinese Gongsun (Kung-sun) family, vassals of the state of Cao Wei.
 In the southern part of the peninsula ethnic groups known in Korean history by the names Han and Wae (Kan, Wai in Japanese) were attempting to gain more independence and, like the Wa people in Japan, were engaging in warfare among themselves.
 In the year 237, the Chinese Wei government intervened, trying to destroy the Gongsun.
 Gongsun Yuan, who had become chief of the Gongsun in 223, was defeated and killed the following year.
 In the summer of 239, ten months after the fall of the Gongsun, the first record of envoys being sent by Himiko to Wei China emerged.